-Welcome to Verity Folk School, I’m so happy to have you here!
+Welcome to Verity Folk School.
+I am truly grateful to have you here.
 This is where I share my passion for traditional living.
 Here you will find old-world recipes, handicraft tutorials and guidance for practicing traditional skills.
-You’re in the right place if you’re into slow living and living a life guided by God’s Truth.
+You’re in the right place if you’d like to learn more about old-world folk ways, traditional values and living guided by God’s truth.

-I am a Christian, a wife and a homesteader.
-I live in a quaint 1920’s bungalow on an acre in the Midwest.
-On my humble homestead you’ll find two curious cats, a flock of laying hens, and weedy gardens planted with herbs, flowers, fruits and vegetables.
-In addition, you’re likely to find a stack of projects yet to be finished, jars of fermenting things on every shelf in the kitchen, and probably one of the hens escaped and is wandering the neighbors yard.
-That is to say, this life can sure be chaotic and messy, but it’s a life I find truly satisfying.
+I am a homemaker and homesteader.
+I live with my husband in a quaint 1920’s bungalow on an acre in the Midwest.
+On my humble homestead you’ll find two curious cats, a flock of laying hens, geese and ducks, and gardens planted with herbs, flowers, fruits and vegetables.
+In addition, you’re likely to find a stack of projects yet to be finished and jars of fermenting things on every shelf in the kitchen.
+This life can sure be chaotic and messy, but it’s a life I find truly satisfying.

 What Sparked my Love for Traditional Living?